appbaseio/reactive-manual/docs/v1/getting-started/ComponentsIndex.md

 **[MultiList](v1/components/SingleList.html)** is useful for displaying a list of values where multiple values can be selected at a time.
 Similar to SingleList, these values are retrieved by a database query on the field specified in the **dataField** prop.

 <img src="https://imgur.com/b9l8Mhd.png" style="float:left">
 **[SingleDataList](v1/components/SingleDataList.html)** is useful for displaying a list of user defined values where only one value item can be selected at a time.
-Unlike SingleList and MultiList where the values are auto-fetched, here the **data** prop allows one to curate which values to display.
+Unlike SingleList and MultiList where the values are auto-fetched, here the **data** prop allows curation of which values to display.

 <img src="https://imgur.com/2b1iVDZ.png" style="float:left">
 **[MultiDataList](v1/components/MultiDataList.html)** is useful for displaying a list of user defined values where multiple value items can be selected at a time.
-Similar to the SingleDataList component, one can curate which items to display.
+Similar to the SingleDataList component, the **data** prop allows curation of which values to display.

 > <span class="fa fa-info-circle"></span> List vs DataList: Use-cases where curation is important and only a few items need to be shown should use DataList components.
 Since it doesn't need to  auto-fetch the results, it also saves a network request.

 <img src="https://imgur.com/a1be47e.png" style="float:left">
 **[SingleDropdownList](v1/components/SingleDropdownList.html)** displays a dropdown list UI where only one item can be selected at a time.
-It is similar to SingleList.
+It is similar to SingleList but is presented in a dropdown format to save space.

 <img src="https://imgur.com/UVymwfo.png" style="float:left">
 **[MultiDropdownList](v1/components/MultiDropdownList.html)** displays a dropdown list UI where multiple items can be selected at a time.
 It is similar to MultiList.